robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

     var table = "Robert'; DROP TABLE --" runSql(SELECT(fields, table)).forEach(displayUser)

-Contrasting with the usage for the naïve approach, the usage of a safe approach that acknowledges the structure of SQL, and enforces proper composition (therefore eliminating any errors resulting from the need of escaping data) is just as easy:
+Contrasting with the usage for the naïve approach, the usage of a safe approach that acknowledges the structure of SQL, and enforces *context-sensitive* proper composition (therefore eliminating any errors resulting from the need of escaping data) is just as easy as:

 	runSql("SELECT {fields} FROM {table}").forEach(displayUser)

-With the added advantages of never being able to write an improper SQL query, or one where you forgot to sanitise an input.
+With the added advantages of never needing to sanitise inputs, or being able to write an improper SQL query.
 A similar claim could be made for an HTML templating engine that supports structured templates:

 	Html(
     	Head(